-You still have the fresh taste of Champagne in your mouth when the plane lands at Charles De Gaulle.
+You still have the fresh taste of French Champagne in your mouth when the plane lands at Charles De Gaulle airport.
 That young flight attendant with the red cheeks that lavished you with attention for the whole flight finally opens the door and whispers, “Bienvenue à Paris” before a flood of light forces you to put on your sunglasses…

-And once you finally realize that you have just landed in France’s capital, the first question you think about is places to see in Paris...
+And once you finally realize that you have just landed in France’s capital, the first question you think about is: what should I see in Paris?

-The first thing you notice once outside the airport is the perfume of France… and you still can’t place it.
+The first thing you notice once outside Paris Airport is the perfume of France… and you still can’t place it.
 You have travelled a lot: You remember the hot humidity of Florida, the bittersweet fragrance that wafts through the streets of India and the petals of hawthorn that dance in the skies of the north.
+But you've never seen anything like the city of Paris.
+The capital of love, full of attractions.

 You have just left your bags in your apartment facing the Arch of Triumph and now you want to start discovering places to see in Paris.